 In addition to providing a source of fresh water at all times, it’s important to ensure that the water is clean and free of any potential contaminants.
 Leatherback Bearded Dragons may drink from a shallow dish or droplets on plants or decorations within their enclosure.
 Occasionally misting their enclosure can also help provide them with additional hydration and aid in shedding.

-One unique aspect of Leatherback Bearded Dragons is their unusual behavior when it comes to sleeping.
+One unique aspect of Leatherback Bearded Dragons is their unusual behaviour when it comes to sleeping.
 Instead of sleeping for a set period of time each day, they often take short naps throughout the day and night.
 This is known as polyphasic sleep.
 And it allows them to remain alert and aware of their surroundings, even while resting.

 Overall, Leatherback Bearded Dragons are fascinating creatures with many unique features and behaviors.
 By providing them with a clean source of water, proper hydration, and a suitable environment, you can help ensure their health and happiness as a pet.